 The lodge has 10 chalets set among green lawns and shady trees.
-Nyala antelopes have become very used to people and tend to walk around the property.
-The lodge is less stylish than some of its competitors, but the atmosphere is relaxed and prices are reasonable.
+Nyala antelope have become very used to people and tend to walk around the property.
+The lodge is less stylish than some of its competitors, but the atmosphere is relaxed, and prices are reasonable.

 There are seven small properties in the west of Sabi Sands, including Idube.
 These properties have traversing rights onto each other’s land.
 This arrangement accounts for some pressure to make room for fellow tourists as only three vehicles are allowed at any particular sighting at the same time.

 - Size Sabi Sands*: